ministryofjustice/itpolicycontent/content/confluence/enterprise/ict-security-policy.md

 All ICT systems <b>must make</b> provision for ICT Security incident management (including identifying budget lines which could be used to manage an incident) with reference to the MoJ ICT Security Management Plan.
 This provision must be documented and included as part of system accreditation.</td></tr>
 <tr><td>POL.ITSEC.032:
 <br/>
-All ICT systems <b>must consider</b> the collection of digital evidence as part of a forensic investigation in system design and operation where applicable, this in accordance to the ICT Security – Forensic Readiness Policy [Ref, 6]</td></tr>
+All ICT systems <b>must consider</b> the collection of digital evidence as part of a forensic investigation in system design and operation where applicable, this in accordance to the <a href="https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/moj-forensic-readiness-policy/">ICT Security – Forensic Readiness Policy</a></td></tr>
 </table>

 ## Use of Cryptography